Erotemic/shitspotter/README.rst

 Update 2021-12-30:

+The URL that can be viewed in a web browser: https://ipfs.io/ipfs/QmNj2MbeL183GtPoGkFv569vMY8nupUVGEVvvvqhjoAATG

 IPFS addresses for the top-level dataset filesystem are:
 .. code::

     QmWhKBAQ765YH2LKMQapWp7mULkQxExrjQKeRAWNu5mfBK shitspotter_dvc/data.kwcoco.json